 This office has oversight of the University’s Student Code of Conduct.
 The website address for the Office of Student Conduct and Academic Integrity is http://www.kennesaw.edu/scai.

 The Student Life Department’s staff includes coordinators in the following areas: student activities, registered student organizations, student publications, and business operations.
 All student organizations fall under the supervision of the Student Life Department staff.
 The website address for the Department of Student Life ishttp://www.kennesaw.edu/student_life/.

 Center for Student Leadership (CSL)

 The Center for Student Leadership (CSL) focuses on providing students with the resources, training, and programs that enhance their leadership skills and abilities.
 The CSL sponsors the LINK programs (Emerge, Ascend & Leads), the Presidential Emerging Global Scholars program, the Northwest Crescent Leadership program, and the Center for Student Leadership Fellow program.
 The website address for the Center for Student Leadership is http://www.kennesaw.edu/csl/.

 The Department of Residence Life coordinates all programming for students living in on-campus housing.
 The website address for Residence Life is http://www.kennesaw.edu/residencelife/.

 Sports and Recreation

 The Department of Sports and Recreation coordinates programming and services for intramural sports and sports and recreation as well as club sports.
 This department also houses the Betty L. Siegel Student Recreation and Activities Center.
 The website address for the Department of Sports and Recreation is http://www.kennesaw.edu/sportsrec/.

-This department guides the assessment efforts of the Division in the measurement of learning beyond the classroom.
+This department guides the planning and assessment efforts of the division in the measurement of learning beyond the classroom.
 The website address for Assessment is http://www.kennesaw.edu/assessment/